sst-summer/MiniAMR-DPCPP/README.md

 Overall Execution:

-for some number of timesteps do for some number of stages do
+'for some number of timesteps do for some number of stages do
     communicate ghost values between blocks
     perform stencil calculation on variables